defhopeee/defhopeee.github.io/_tabs/categories.md

 # Categories

 Explore my work by category.
-Click on any category to see related projects, lab challenges, or blog posts.
+Below are the main areas of focus in my portfolio.

 ## Portfolio Categories

 ### Projects
-Includes all major projects I have developed during my training and freelance work, such as e-commerce systems, exam platforms, and my personal portfolio website.
+Major projects I’ve developed during training and freelance work, such as e-commerce systems, exam platforms, and my personal portfolio website.

 ### Lab Challenges
-Showcases technical lab exercises, CTF challenges, and cybersecurity practice scenarios, including detailed problem statements, approaches, tools used, and lessons learned.
+Technical lab exercises, CTF challenges, and cybersecurity practice scenarios, including problem statements, approaches, tools used, and lessons learned.

 ### Blog / Reflections
 (Optional) Posts about web development, cybersecurity tips, data analysis insights, or reflections on personal learning journeys.

 ---

-Click a category to dive deeper and explore the corresponding projects or writeups.
+Each category highlights relevant work and showcases my skills, tools, and lessons learned.